 EDUC 491 Student Teaching: Early Childhood - Supervised work experience in public school classrooms with students from age three through primary grades.
 May be repeated for credit.
-Prerequisites: admission to student teaching.
 4 credits (part-time) or 12 credits (full-time).

 EDUC 492 Student Teaching: Elementary - Supervised work experience in public school classrooms with students in intermediate elementary grades.
 May be repeated for credit.
-Prerequisites: admission to student teaching.
 4 credits (part-time) or 12 credits (full-time).

-EDUC 493 Student Teaching: Middle Level - Supervised work experience in public school classrooms with students in middle school/junior high.
+EDUC 493 Student Teaching: Middle Level - Supervised work experience in public school classrooms with students in middle level/junior high.
 May be repeated for credit.
-Prerequisites: admission to student teaching.
 4 credits (part-time) or 12 credits (full-time).

 EDUC 494 Student Teaching: High School - Supervised work experience in public school classrooms with students in high school.
 May be repeated for credit.
-Prerequisites: admission to student teaching.
 4 credits (part-time) or 12 credits (full-time).